 When you walk in, you will notice the bar and a little bit of seating, but you’re going to want to push on the bookcase to enter the hidden lounge.
 The Wilbur is more than just a cool spot with good drinks though, it brings in historical and artistic attributes that showcase some of the things that make Ocean Springs unique.

-My favorite touch was a mural of Al Capone, who actually had a local estate right in Ocean Springs!
-Read more about the history on The Wilbur here.
+My favorite touch was a mural of Al Capone, who had a local estate right in Ocean Springs!
+Read more about the history of The Wilbur here.